sjswitzer/SchemeJS/notes.md

 the function uses an underscore where a dash occurs in the Scheme name.

 Constants are all-caps.
-Strings are generally "str" if they are for humans; and 'str' if they're for internal purposes; `str` is used when convenient, as it quite often is.
+Strings are generally "str" if they are for humans; and 'str' if they're for internal purposes; \`str\` is used when convenient, as it quite often is.

 I use "== null" specifically to test for "nullish" (undefined and null).
 Be careful with null since it reports its type as "object" but doesn't do objecty things.
 Otherwise I use ===.

-"Let" is used rather than "var."
-Var is forbidden.
+"Let" is used rather than "var." "var" is forbidden.

 I prefer to define functions _after_ they're used.
 Tell the big picture first, then details.
 Pascal taught us some bad habits.